 - The ability to communicate effectively in English, both orally and in writing.

 - Bilingual in English and Spanish or Vietnamese or Somali strongly preferred.

-- Possess a valid Washington State driver’s license, a working automobile available to use for food bank business, proof of automobile liability insurance, and have a good driving record.
+- Possess a valid Washington State driver’s license, a working automobile available to use for food bank business, show proof of automobile liability insurance, and have a good driving record.

-Wages and Hours: $18-22/hour DOE, 30-40 hours per week, non-exempt.
-Weekends and some evenings will be required.
+- Wages and Hours: $20-25/hour DOE, 25- 35 hours per week, non-exempt.
+Some weekends and evenings may be required.

-Benefits: Paid personal (sick) leave, vacation leave after six months, 9 paid holidays/year, health insurance, 401K after 6 months of employment.
+- Benefits: Paid personal (sick) leave, vacation leave after six months, 9 paid holidays/year, health insurance, 401K after 6 months of employment.

 West Seattle Food Bank is an Equal Opportunity Employer committed to workplace diversity.
 Members of BIPOC (black, indigenous, people of color) communities, or people who have personal experience in historically marginalized and excluded communities are especially encouraged to apply.